-This 3rd semester course relates to the core area Flow Management.
+This course relates to the core area Flow Management.
 The purpose of the course is to give the students broad knowledge, skills and competences about and within Quality Management.
-The course enables the students to use quality management theory for analysing and developing appropriate quality management systems during the production process.
+The course enables the students to use quality management theory for analyzing and developing appropriate quality management systems.